 Once admission eligibility has been established, students are selected using the following criteria:

-- Reference letters from biology, chemistry and laboratory instructors; letters from employers (supervisors and manager) are also acceptable
+- Reference letters from biology, chemistry and laboratory instructors; letters from employers (supervisors and managers) are also acceptable.

 Admission to the Medical Laboratory Science Program is made without discrimination because of race, color, gender, religion, disability and national or ethnic origin.